Examples with solutions for Power of a Product: Using multiple rules

 ((9xyz)3)4+(ay)x=(9xyz)34+(ay)x=(9xyz)12+ayx ((9xyz)^3)^4+(a^y)^x= (9xyz)^{3\cdot4}+(a^y)^x=(9xyz)^{12}+a^{yx}

-In the first stage, for good order, we applied the above power rule first to the first term in the expression and dealt with the outer parentheses, then we simplified the expression in the exponent while simultaneously applying the mentioned power rule to the second term in the sum in the problem's expression,
+In the first stage, we apply the above rule initially to the first term in the expression and then proceed to deal with the outer parentheses.
+We then simplify the expression in the exponent whilst simultaneously applying the power rule to the second term in the sum in the problem's expression.

-We'll continue and recall the power rule for powers that applies to parentheses containing multiplication of terms:
+We'll continue by recalling the rule for powers that applies to parentheses containing the multiplication of terms:

 (wt)n=wntn (w\cdot t)^n=w^n\cdot t^n

-We'll apply this power rule to the expression we got in the last stage:
+We'll apply this rule to the expression that we obtained in the last stage:

 (9xyz)12+(ay)x=912x12y12z12+ayx (9xyz)^{12}+(a^y)^x =9^{12} x^{12} y^{12}z^{12}+a^{yx}

-When we applied the mentioned power rule to the first term in the sum in the expression we got in the last stage, and applied the power on the parentheses to each of the multiplication terms inside the parentheses,
+We apply the aforementioned power rule to the first term in the sum in the expression that we obtained in the last stage, and apply the power on the parentheses to each of the multiplication terms inside the parentheses.

 ((9xyz)3)4+(ay)x=(9xyz)12+ayx=912x12y12z12+ayx ((9xyz)^3)^4+(a^y)^x=(9xyz)^{12}+a^{yx} =9^{12} x^{12} y^{12} z^{12}+a^{yx}